johnelliott/dcped-hack/README.md

 src - front-end code

 # use
-change `lib/ssh-cam.js` to ssh to your Pi—this is the hacky bit the front-end uses hyperx, which requires a browser supporting template literals check out the `watch`, `build`, and `dbg` npm scripts in `package.json` to build and run the app in debug mode
+Change `lib/ssh-cam.js` to ssh to your Pi—this is the hacky bit.

+Uses Node v4+ or whenever spreads were introduced.
+The front-end uses requires a browser supporting template literals.

+Check out the `watch`, `build`, and `dbg` npm scripts in `package.json` to build and run the app in debug mode